jackl0phty/opschef-cookbook-fog/README.md

 * You're MySQL root password should be in /etc/mysql/grants.sql.

-* If you're MySQL password isn't blank, then you're need to add it to /var/www/fog/commons/config.php
+* If you're MySQL password isn't blank, then you'll need to add it to /var/www/fog/commons/config.php

 * You'll need to execute /opt/fog_0.32/bin/installfog.sh as root or via sudo.